Degree Courses On Line: Natural Career Education Personal and

 To identify and explain the strings in the web of life, from his 38-year livelihood living and learning in natural areas Cohen modified the web of life activity.
 His goal was to help its participants be fully aware of webstrings, what they were and their significance.
 In his version of the activity, he did not start the demonstration with the labeled cards.
 Instead, he began it by asking participants to: 1) visit the natural area around them for five minutes, 2) find two or three things there that for at least five seconds they felt attracted to, 3) identify what they liked about these attractive natural things and then 4) return to the web of life circle.
 Upon returning, participants, in turn, wrote on a card that they later wore, one of the natural attractions they found, one that had not already been chosen by another person to insure an optimum of diversity in the circle.

 To help people integrate the attractions they found in nature as part of the web-of life activity, Cohen explained to the participants that, although they could not notice it, the large ball of string faintly pulsated like a heart because it was the source of conscious attraction.
-Its pulse resulted from, back and forth, being attracted to survive in the moment and then to attractions that drew it into more supportive survival in the next moment.
+The dance of its pulse resulted from, back and forth, being attracted to survive in the moment and then to attractions that drew it into more supportive survival in the next moment.
 In addition, whenever he passed the string through a person's hand, it was always from left to right.

 Significantly, Cohen added two more cards to the activity.
 Each of them was labeled “person,” and after all the webstring connections were made between all the participants, including the two people labeled “person,” the two “person” people were additionally connected to each other by a special red ribbon.
 It lay across the top of all the other webstrings in the circle.
 Cohen explained that the ribbon signified that people inherited a sense of literacy, a unique ability to connect with each other by thinking and communicating through words, numbers and stories.
 Most participants agreed that the web of life itself communicated or communed through webstrings but things in nature did not directly think with, understand or use spoken or written words, numbers or stories.
 In this sense, nature and the natural were illiterate and our “red ribbon” stories were foreign to them.
 Cohen noted that this disconnection was very dangerous because it was self-evident that to be part of a system a thing must be in communication with the system and vice versa.

 Cohen added another step to the original activity.
 He had participants slowly, with their fingers and free hand, move the strings through their hand from left to right so that the pulsating string moved/flowed throughout the web.
-This depicted the long-term flow of natural systems and their attraction energies.
+This depicted the long-term dance and flow of natural systems and their attraction energies.
 It portrayed how the “waste products” of one natural thing were a life-giving contribution to other things, including people.
 For example, the carbon dioxide we exhaled was food for plants.
 The model also demonstrated that whenever any member of the web of life community restricted the flow of the string, the string was stretched and stressed until the member cooperated.
 This tension modified its pulse.
 However, if the restriction was not corrected, the flow and well being of each member, as well as the whole system, was adversely affected.
 This included a reduction in the well being of the non-supportive member.

 In his enhanced web of life activity, during the part of the activity when the strings were being cut, Cohen suggested that it was inaccurate, incomplete or biased “red ribbon” human thoughts and stories about life and natural relationships that mislead people to excessively cut the webstrings or restrict their flow.
 Non-supportive stories impacted the strings, and therefore the whole web, as they passed through the hands of people.
 For example, the story of industrial society socialized people to ignore the attraction string flow in each moment as their source of survival and, instead, for profit, survive by excessively devouring or exploiting other members of the web community.
 This occurred even to the point that other web members became extinct and disappeared from the global life community.
 Participants admitted that this occurred in their lives out of habit or necessity so they could not stop injuring the strings, even when their sense of reason knew it made sense to stop.
 For example, they could not walk to work if their workplace was not within walking distance.